Designing for short term rental

 The Primary Bedroom (one of three) with its own ocean facing deck at The Beach Chalet.

-It’s essential that there is a light on both sides of the bed, as well as a place to charge a phone, put down a book and glasses (yes, I’m at the age where I need reading glasses) and a glass of water.
+It’s essential that there is a light on both sides of the bed, as well as a night stand or a shelf to charge a phone, put down a book and glasses (yes, I’m at the age where I need reading glasses) and a glass of water.
 If there’s not room for a decent sized bedside table, opt for a shelf and plug in sconces.

 With only one bathroom in the cottage, I installed mirrors in each bedroom.
 This way the bathroom didn’t get tied up as people put on makeup.
 I also installed hooks for hanging towels in the bedrooms so everyone knows which towel belongs to who.
 If there is space, I include a luggage rack as well.